cyclr/docs/Shop-Monkey-authentication.md

 ### Account setup

-Cyclr asks you for the below values when you install the Shop Monkey connector into an account:
+Cyclr asks you for the below values when you install the Shopmonkey connector into an account:

 | **Value**  | **Description**                                            |
 | :--------- | :--------------------------------------------------------- |